mj3b/prompt_experiments/readme.md

 # GPT-4 Portfolio

 Welcome to my GPT-4 portfolio!
 This repository contains a collection of projects and experiments showcasing my work with the GPT-4 model by OpenAI.
-I am an IELTS teacher with an interest in prompt engineering, and I've used ChatGPT Plus to generate text and Python scripts.
+I am an IELTS teacher with an interest in prompt engineering, and I've used ChatGPT Plus to generate text, Python scripts, and videos with images from DALL-E.

 ## Contents